Huncho-J/SwapCentral-Sale/README.md

 # Interacting with client side
 - Can't purchase Tokens until you connect your MetaMask account and your address has been whitelisted
+- Smart Contracts are on the ropsten testnet.
+So you will need to be on the Ropsten testnet in your MetaMask account
-- Enter your MetaMask address to get whitelisted
+- Paste your MetaMask address and click the whitelist button to get whitelisted.
 - Then you can click the purchase tokens button.

 SCT is currently set to the RATE of 1SCT = 1WEI and only one cant be purchased at a time.
-Only 1 million SCT have been minted for this sale.
+Only 1 million SCT have been minted for this mock sale.
 # Some project features
 - The Central Token and SwapCentral Token Sale contract run on audited openzeppelin smart contract library
 - The CrowdSale.sol used by the token sale contract was taken from openzeppelin V2.x and adapted to fit V4.x which supports      solidity ^0.8.0.